 Our clients often say they wish they could have started their financial plan sooner.
 So, what are you waiting for?
 We offer a complimentary discovery call to any doctor who has financial questions.

-If you are looking for more information for how to plan financially, download the financial survival guide to give you additional clarity through the process.
-This guide help you understand the bigger picture of your financial plan, student loan repayment, and protecting your biggest assets!
+If you are looking for more information for how to plan financially, connect with one of our financial advisors to help you get additional clarity through the process.

 For over 50 years, Spaugh Dameron Tenny has provided comprehensive financial planning for physicians and dentists in Charlotte, NC.
 In addition to providing personalized advice, we walk our clients through their options to help maximize finances and maintain financial security.